 EBMUD has developed Fire Management Plans and Fire Suppression Plans for its watershed property in the East Bay and Mokelumne Area.
-EBMUD is a member of the Upper Mokelumne River Watershed Authority and routinely supports grant applications for forest health improvements and fuel management projects within the Mokelumne Watershed, primarily focusing on US Forest Service managed lands.
-The fire management plans are located in the Appendices section of this document.
+EBMUD is a member of the Upper Mokelumne River Watershed Authority and routinely supports grant applications for forest health improvements and fuel management projects within the Mokelumne River watershed, primarily focusing on lands managed by the United States Forest Service.
+The most recent EBMUD fire plans are the East Bay Watershed & Recreation Division "Fire Response Plan 2022", the "2022 Mokelumne Watershed Fire Response Plan", and the "Mokelumne Watershed Fire Management Plan December 2011".
+5.6.

-5.5.
 Drought Hazard

 Northern California's water resources, including EBMUD's supplies, have historically been affected by periodic drought cycles.
 Multi-year droughts in particular have significantly diminished the supply of water available to EBMUD's customers.
-Figure 5.13, which includes data from the 2014-2015 drought, illustrates the variability in runoff in the Mokelumne Watershed since 1929.
+Figure 5.1411. illustrates the variability in runoff in the Mokelumne River watershed since 1929.

-Figure 5.13.
-Variability in Runoff in the Mokelumne Watershed (1929-2015)
+Figure 5.14.
+Variability in Runoff in the Mokelumne Watershed (1929-2020)